REGISTRATION OPENS MONDAY, MAY 15!

 A USDA Summer Food Service Program lunch will be provided at no charge.
 Additionally, CAP provides a morning and afternoon snack for children enrolled in the program.

 Registration is completed online through EZChildTrack, including field trip and swimming permission, and must be accompanied by the summer registration fee.
-Summer fees are $75 for an individual or $125 for a family.
-Additionally, there will be a one-time $50 field trip fee which includes transportation and entrance costs.
-CAP operates under a pre-payment program and offers a discount rate for families who qualify.
+Summer registration fees are $75 per child.
+Additionally, there will be a one-time $100 field trip contribution fee which includes transportation and entrance costs.
+CAP operates under a pre-payment program.
 Summer child care has been divided into one-week service periods.
 Payment for each week’s service period will be due the Sunday prior by 10:00 pm.

 Please see service periods below and their payment due dates.
 In order for your child to attend CAP during each one-week service period, you will need to select and pay for needed care dates by the advance payment due date.
 Please remember that it will be your responsibility each week to select and pay for your child care needs.